PNNL-Comp-Mass-Spec/Molecular-Weight-Calculator-DLL/bin/Readme.txt

 It recognizes user-definable abbreviations and custom elemental isotopes.
-It also includes a Mole/Mass Converter, Formula Finder, Capillary Flow Modeller, Amino Acid Notation Converter, Isotopic Distribution Calculator, and Peptide Sequence Fragmentation Modeler.
+It also includes a Mole/Mass Converter, Formula Finder, Capillary Flow Modeller, Amino Acid Notation Converter, Isotopic Distribution Calculator, and Peptide Sequence Fragmentation Modeller.
+To use, simply include the DLL in a .NET project.

-To install, double click file MwtWinDll_Installer.msi  The DLL will be installed at C:\Program Files\MwtWinDll\

-To use, include the DLL in a .NET project.
-Or, you can add a reference to the DLL in a Microsoft Excel file.
-In Excel 2003, go to Tools->Addins, then click Automation and choose MwtWinDll.MolecularWeightCalculator.

 -------------------------------------------------------------------------------
 Written by Matthew Monroe for the Department of Energy (PNNL, Richland, WA)